 Anna said: “We’re now looking at PBRs near major earthquake faults like the San Andreas fault near Los Angeles.
 We’re also looking at how to pinpoint which data — whether it be fault slip rates or choice of ground shaking equations — are skewing the results in the original hazard models.
 This way we can improve scientists’ understanding of big earthquakes even more.”

-Reference: “Earthquake hazard uncertainties improved using precariously balanced rocks” by A. H. Rood, D. H. Rood, M. W. Stirling, C. M. Madugo, N. A. Abrahamson, K. M. Wilcken, T. Gonzalez, A. Kottke, A. C. Whittaker, W. D. Page, Peter J. Stafford, 1 October 2020, AGU Advances.
+Reference: “Earthquake hazard uncertainties improved using precariously balanced rocks” by A. H. Rood, D. H. Rood, M. W. Stirling, C. M. Madugo, N. A. Abrahamson, K. M. Wilcken, T. Gonzalez, A. Kottke, A. C. Whittaker, W. D. Page and Peter J. Stafford, 1 October 2020, AGU Advances.